The Best Used Electric Cars to Buy in 2025

 Volkswagen e-Golf (2014-2020)

-When it was introduced in 2014, the Volkswagen e-Golf’s 26.5kWh battery offered up to 118 miles of range between charges, while its 114bhp electric motor made it good for 0-62mph in 10.4 seconds, which rendered it as quick as a conventional 1.6-litre diesel equivalent.
+When it was introduced in 2014, the Volkswagen e-Golf’s 26.5kWh battery offered up to 118 miles of range between charges.
+Its 114bhp electric motor made it good for 0-62mph in 10.4 seconds, which rendered it as quick as a conventional 1.6-litre diesel equivalent.

 An updated version was introduced in 2017, featuring a 35.8kWh battery pack and a more powerful 134bhp electric motor.
 The additional battery capacity bumped up the range to 186 miles which, according to VW, translates to around 124 miles in the real world.

-These versions could be worth keeping an eye out for, but they do cost more.
-An early e-Golf has a starting price of around £17,000, whereas 35.8kWh variants cost upwards of £19,000, but that’s still much cheaper than a used Volkswagen ID.4.
+These versions are the ones worth keeping an eye out for, and prices for these start at around £9,000.
+That'll be much cheaper than a used Volkswagen ID.3, and the Golf is arguably nicer to drive, too.
 Alternatively, if you need something smaller, check out the compact e-Up electric city car.

 Volkswagen Golf Review